WeLoveSquad/squad-layers/README.md

 ```

 ### ID
-A correctly formatted Squad layer ID that can be used via RCon to switch layers.
+A valid Squad layer ID that can be used via RCon to switch layers.

 ### Level
 A level ID as logged by the Squad dedicated server.